 If you or someone you know has been charged with assault and/or battery in the Milwaukee area, you should be seeking professional legal help from a reliable and competent defense attorney.
-As a Milwaukee criminal lawyer, I may be able to assist you with an effective criminal defense strategy.
-I focus my practice on representing clients in all types of criminal cases in the greater Milwaukee area, including those involving assault and battery, including aggravated assault and domestic battery.
+As a Milwaukee criminal lawyer, I may assist you with an effective criminal defense strategy.
+I focus my practice on representing clients in all types of criminal cases in the greater Milwaukee area, including those involving assault and battery, including aggravated assault, and domestic battery.

 If substantial injury or great bodily harm is caused, you may be charged with a felony.
 So what constitutes a significant injury or bodily harm?
 Great bodily harm means that the victim may have died, suffered serious permanent disfigurement, the impairment of a bodily organ or function permanently or for a lengthy period of time.
-Depending on the degree of bodily harm done and your intentions, felony charges may be filed as Class I, H, or E with penalties of 3 ½ to 15 years in prison and fines between $10,000 and $50,000.
 How you are charged will depend on the facts of your case, including what happened to the alleged victim and what your intentions toward the alleged victim were at the time of the incident.